 You know, Hand.
 Cannot.
 Erase. really has a late ’70s, early ’80s flavor, reminiscent of the times of Pink Floyd, Genesis, Yes and Magna Charta.
 What really struck me is the upbeat note at the beginning of the record, then getting darker, more psychedelic as it moves forward.
-Then ending with an upbeat, but at the same time strangely sad note.
+Then ending with a cheerful, but at the same time strangely sad note.
 Now understanding the theme, it is clear why they structured the disc that way.
 It is the hallmark of stellar musicianship to portray a tune in that way.

 Another remarkable feature of this are the lyrics.
 More often than not, the words in Rock and Metal are really indifferent, but not here.
 The way Steven Wilson managed to match the words with the music is absolutely amazing.
 No cheese in sight anywhere.
 At all.

 And indeed, the first three tracks on Hand.
 Cannot.
 Erase. ooze happiness!
 First Regret with a hopeful, even bashful air.
 Then followed by some questioning in 3 Years Older.
 Hand.
 Cannot.
 Erase. (the title song) and Perfect Life still play on a pretty upbeat note, whereas the latter veers downwards fast.
 Then starts Routine in all its sad splendor and it always leaves me somewhat depressed.

 From then on the music gets more and more disturbing.
 Home Evasion projects some sort of unease, definitely away from the sad tune of its predecessor.
 This one contains one of rare solos and a very good one to boot.
 Regret #9 has got all the trappings of something straight out of Pink Floyd.
 This is not a bad thing, the song is superb in itself.
 Now, the solo of Guthrie Govan on this track just sends shivers down my spine – the cherry on the icing of this Pink-ish cake.

 To enjoy Hand.
 Cannot.
 Erase. you need to sit down in your easy chair and relax, close your eyes and let the music sink it.
 It is for sure not your usual piece of thumping metal, ready to be devoured and enjoyed.
 It will ask for a piece of your soul first, only then it will deliver.